colinoflynn/xdomain-dpa-m23/README.md

 ## Referencing this work

 Please do not reference this GITHub repo.
-Instead reference the paper, link to E-Print version here: https://eprint.iacr.org/2019/689 .
+Instead reference the paper, link to E-Print version here: https://eprint.iacr.org/2019/689 (to appear in TCHES Volume 2019, Issue 1).

 ## Directory Listing